Bishma/blog/content/posts/mrhomn.md

 SQL is well and good, but if you want to evaluate trends you want to be able to query for timeseries data.
 I am planning to use [InfluxDB](https://www.influxdata.com/).

-I will also make use of InfluxDB as the storage backend for Prometheus.
+I'd' likely make use of InfluxDB as the storage backend for Prometheus.

 #### Grafana